Workflow

 Read a selection of individual transcripts to get a flavor for model problem solving approaches and difficulties encountered.

-You should also try to leverage language models for this work—when viewing a transcript there is a Copy -> Transcript command you can use to copy the full transcript to the clipboard:
+You should also try to leverage language models to understand transcripts—when viewing a transcript there is a Copy -> Transcript command you can use to copy the full transcript to the clipboard:

 You can then paste this transcript into a chat conversation and ask questions about what happened, why the agent failed, or what patterns are present.
 This helps develop intuitions about specific cases and generate hypothesis.